Find our membership form at the bottom of this page.

 YL System Operations:

 General Information: You probably found us by spinning your VFO dial and heard some booming signals that attracted your attention.
-We are present on-air 7 days a week, 365 days a year with our primary frequency of 14.332 on the 20 meter band.
-On this frequency, we operate 5 periods a day beginning with the Sunrise Period and ending the day is the Moonbeam Period each day everyday.
-Monday through Friday we are on the air continuously from 1300Z until 2100Z starting with the Sunrise Period with the additional 1st, 2nd and 3rd Periods and ending the day with the Moonbeam Period.
-We also operate on other bands and frequencies as well and you can find the detailed information for our operating schedule by visiting our System Schedule page.
+We are present on-air 7 days a week, 365 days a year with our primary frequency of 14.332 on the 20-meter band.
+On this frequency, we operate 5 periods a day beginning with the Sunrise Period and ending with the Moonbeam Period.
+We run an abbreviated schedule on the weekends and holidays.
+We also operate on other bands and frequencies as well and you can find detailed information for our operating schedule by visiting our System Schedule page.

 We typically operate each of our YL System Periods with 3 to 5 System Controls scattered widely to cover as much area as we can.